ionic-team/ionic-portals/website/docs/for-android/quick-start.md

 ### Install the Portals Dependency

-To add Portals to your Android project, add the dependency to your `build.gradle` files
+To add Portals to your Android project, add the dependency to your `build.gradle` file

 <CodeBlock className="language-groovy" title="build.gradle">
 {